 - Walk or bike around the neighborhood at least twice a week.
 This means I need to better plan my time.
 I stay up way too late.
 I need to either use that time to get in a night ride/walk or go to bed earlier so I can ride/walk in the morning before work.
 Or I need to start using part of my lunch break to get one in.

 - Sleep.
 Sleep is important.
 A lack of sleep is correlated with weight gain.
 I usually only get 7-7.5 hours per night, not all of it restful.
 If I’m tired, I’m not going to get moving.
+It may be related with some kind of sleep apnea so I’m thinking on getting a treatment like CPAP.
+What is CPAP?
+It basically stands for Continuous Positive Airway Pressure and it pushes air into your nose or mouse to stop the snoring and apneas.

 Thankfully, the Withings Pulse I got for Christmas helps me stay honest on these goals.
 It monitors my sleep, so I’ll know if I’m getting enough.
 It also keeps track of my steps per day so I know if I’m being active or a slug.
 I can’t lie to the technology, so it keeps me accountable.